Living in Beverley

 East Yorkshire gem with stunning minster, racecourse, and medieval Saturday market.
 Located in Yorkshire, Beverley has a population of approximately 31,168 residents, making it a smaller town by UK standards.
 The primary postcode area is HU17.

 Beverley sits within Yorkshire and is well connected to neighbouring areas.
-The local property market is at the affordable end of the spectrum, with a median price of £283k that is 13% above the Yorkshire average of £251k.
+The local property market is at the entry-level end of the spectrum, with a median price of £225k that is 7% below the Yorkshire average of £242k.
 The area has a low crime rate compared to similar areas.

 Key facts about Beverley